flopezag/mongodb_monitoring/README.md

-# mongodb_monitoring
+# Prometheus Monitoring of DBs
-Prometheus monitoring of a MongoDB instance and integration into Grafana UI
+Prometheus monitoring of a MongoDB and PostgreSQL DB instances and integration into Grafana UI

 ## Configuration
 There are several parameters that need to be fixed in the deployment of the docker compose: